 I thought another “The Best…” list would be in order.
 We teach a Latino Studies unit each year in our ninth grade English classes, and you can find the sites on this list, and many more, on my website under Latin Studies.

 You might also be interest in The Best Sites For Learning About Cesar Chavez.

 Here are my picks for The Best Resources For Hispanic Heritage Month (not in an order of preference).
 All of them provide similar resources — accessible biographies of Hispanic-Americans, history, multimedia, etc, so I’m not going to include a description for each one::

-Teaching Tolerance has a good collection of lesson plans at The ABC’s Of Latino Heritage Month.
+Teaching Tolerance has a lesson plan at on Latino Heritage Month.

 American Sabor is a neat new site from The Smithsonian that’s designed to celebrate Latino music heritage.
 It has tons of multimedia features and a nice interactive.

 The Smithsonian also has another site filled with related teaching resources.

 The National Education Association has a number of related resources.